List of the busiest airports in Croatia

-The following are lists of busiest airports in Croatia ranked by total passenger traffic, compiled from Croatian Civil Aviation Agency data from 2017 to 2024.
+The following are lists of busiest airports in Croatia ranked by total passenger traffic, compiled from Croatian Civil Aviation Agency data from 2017 to 2025.

 Croatia is home to some of Europe's busiest airports.
-Zagreb Airport, which handled over 4 million passengers in 2024, is the largest airport in Croatia.
+Zagreb Airport, which handled over 4.7 million passengers in 2025, is the largest airport in Croatia.
 Zagreb also serves as the largest cargo hub in the country.
-Airports in Croatia welcomed more than 11 million passengers in 2019.
+Airports in Croatia welcomed more than 13 million passengers in 2024 and more than 14 million passengers in 2025.

-The other larger airports by passenger traffic are Split Airport and Dubrovnik Airport which served 3.6 and 2.9 million passengers respectively, in 2024.
+The other larger airports by passenger traffic are Split Airport and Dubrovnik Airport which served 3.8 and 3 million passengers respectively, in 2025.